bitfocus/companion-module-vdo-ninja/companion/HELP.md

 - camera (Current camera status, either by stream ID or guest position)
 - speaker (Available for the "Director" role only)
 - label (If specified, otherwise it will be the guest position number)
+- scenes (List of scenes a guest is currently active in)